maldoinc/wireup/docs/pages/integrations/fastapi/index.md

     async def ws(websocket: WebSocket, greeter: Injected[GreeterService]): ...
     ```

-!!! tip "Optional Performance Optimization"
-    Optimize dependency injection performance by using a custom APIRoute class.
-    This reduces overhead in endpoints that use Wireup injection by avoiding redundant processing.

-    ```python
-    from fastapi import APIRouter
-    from wireup.integration.fastapi import WireupRoute

-    router = APIRouter(route_class=WireupRoute)
-    ```

-    If you already have a custom route class, you can inherit from WireupRoute instead.

-    **Under the hood**: FastAPI processes all route parameters, including ones meant for Wireup.
-    The WireupRoute class optimizes this by making Wireup-specific parameters only visible to Wireup,
-    removing unnecessary processing by FastAPI's dependency injection system.

 ### Inject FastAPI request or websocket

 A key feature of the integration is to expose `fastapi.Request` and `fastapi.WebSocket`in Wireup.